A young and influential emerging leader decries the evils of religion.

 Unlike the coin of our earlier analogy, the divide between seeing and not seeing is not opaque like a coin.
 It is transparent.
 The divide between revelation and religion is faith.

-Faith is not about moving out on what we believe.
+Faith is not primarily about acting on what we believe.
 It does not initiate within us.
 Faith is a response and as such requires something to respond to.
 Faith begins on the outside.
 It begins with a moment of reception, a moment of seeing, sensing, hearing, desiring, intuiting, believing, and then taking that first step.
 That first step is our religion.
 It is our religion that everyone else sees.

 Religion, even the Christian religion, or its product like the Bible, is not revelation.
 There is a story in the gospel about Jesus who is trying to heal a blind man.
 His first attempt results in the man being able to see but not interpret what he sees.
 He looked at the people and they seemed to him to be walking trees.
 Religion is the voices of the blind arguing about what to make of the walking trees.